JesseDarr/dARM/README.md

 # dARM (dynamic Arm for Robitc Mischief)
 dARM is a 3d printed 6 DOF robotic arm.
-Initially I wanted to create a 3d printed arm as a test of my new `Bambu X1C`, but I quickly found that all of the existing open source projects were smaller and less capable than I wanted.
+Initially I wanted to create a 3d printed arm as a test of my new `Bambu X1C`.
+I found most existing projects used stepper motors.
+I wanted a better power density.

 So the dARM journey began.
 The goal was to design a cheap, powerful, robust, modular, and easily maintained arm from scratch using `ODrive S1` BLDC controllers.
 It stands `.975 meters` tall, and can easily hold `5 lbs` in the horizontal position.